NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blast Resistance.md

 * * *

 You're used to the clamor of steel, the crack of a firearm, and the thunderous blast of explosions.
 You gain resistance 3 to fire and sonic.
-If you roll a success on a saving throw against an effect that causes the [[Conditions/Dazzled|Dazzled]] or [[Conditions/Deafened|Deafened]] conditions, you get a critical success instead.
+If you roll a success on a saving throw against an effect that causes the [[Dazzled|Dazzled]] or [[Deafened|Deafened]] conditions, you get a critical success instead.

 *Source: Pathfinder Guns & Gears*
 *ORC*